16 Top-Rated Beaches in Bali

-The elite island's pristine coastline, incredible beaches, and dazzling azure water are the stuff of dreams.
-From popular white sandy spots on the south coast to quiet black beaches hidden by towering cliffs, you'll never be bored by the shore.
-A haven for watersports, Bali's coast attracts divers and surfers from across the globe.
-It's also a phenomenal place for a family vacation, with plenty of luxury beach resorts and a fun water park.
+The elite island's pristine coastline, majestic beaches, and dazzling azure water are the stuff of dreams.
+From buzzingly popular white, sandy beaches on the south coast to quiet black beaches hidden by towering cliffs, you'll never get bored by the shore.

 Above ground, you'll spot volcanoes sprouting up towards the sky and local jukung fishing boats floating in neat rows close to shore.
 You'll find plenty of accommodation in nearby Cadidasa, a captivating 40-minute drive south.
 Wear water shoes or sandals, as the beach is rocky.